 Image file formats (jpeg, jpg, png), as well as video files, PDF files, and other binary formats, are already compressed.
 GZip compression in this case, on the contrary, increases the files’ size.

 Brotli is a data compression method that has in several times better compression ratio than the GZip method.
-The minimum file size that can be compressed is 128 bites.
+The minimum file size that can be compressed is 128 bytes.

 Compression is performed on the Origin Shielding.
 If a pre-cache server doesn't active for a resource, compression does not occur even if the option is enabled.